PyxisSociety/SANDAL2/README.md

 up going a little further in it.
 I hope you will enjoy using it, if you have any comment or advice, do not feel shy and tell me !
 I will really appreciate it.

+## To Install

+To use SANDAL2, you will have to install SDL2, SDL2_image and SDL2_ttf.

+### I. On Linux

+'''
+sudo apt-get install libsdl2-dev sudo apt-get install libsdl2-image-dev sudo apt-get install libsdl2-ttf-dev
+'''

+### II.
+Other OS

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I honestly tried to sum up how to do but I did not succeed.
+You should search on the internet, some guys made it way clearer than I can possibly do.

 ## Functionnality

 ### I. To begin with